Angelfire/velocidadescape/content/js/automatic-nodejs-version-nvm.md

 tags: ["JavaScript"]
 ---

-If you have multiple projects in your computers, it's propably that all of them uses a different version of NodeJS.
+If you have multiple projects in your computer, it's probable that all of them use a different version of NodeJS.
 For this reason, there are packages like [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm) that allow you to do exactly that, handle different versions of NodeJS without too much extra configuration.

 Its installation and use are tremendously basic, just need to run `nvm help` if you need more help.